arduino/library-registry/FAQ.md

 #### Arduino IDE 2.x

-Hover the mouse pointer over the "INSTALLED" label on the library listing in Library Manager.
-It will now change to "UNINSTALL", which you can click to uninstall that library.
+Hover the mouse pointer over the <kbd>INSTALLED</kbd> label on the library listing in Library Manager.
+It will now change to <kbd>UNINSTALL</kbd>, which you can click to uninstall that library.

 #### Classic Arduino IDE